Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

     rowsMat2, columnsMat2 = matrix2.shape

     if _____ == ______ :
-        print('The matrices can be multipled!')
+        print('The matrices can be multiplied!')
         return True
     else:
         return False